Maurice Ravel: 1910 to First World War

 Daphnis et Chloé was commissioned in or about 1909 by the impresario Sergei Diaghilev for his company, the Ballets Russes.
 Ravel began work with Diaghilev's choreographer, Michel Fokine, and designer, Léon Bakst.
 Fokine had a reputation for his modern approach to dance, with individual numbers replaced by continuous music.
 This appealed to Ravel, and after discussing the action in great detail with Fokine, Ravel began composing the music.
 There were frequent disagreements between the collaborators, and the premiere was under-rehearsed because of the late completion of the work.
 It had an unenthusiastic reception and was quickly withdrawn, although it was revived successfully a year later in Monte Carlo and London.
 The effort to complete the ballet took its toll on Ravel's health; neurasthenia obliged him to rest for several months after the premiere.

 Ravel composed little during 1913.
 He collaborated with Stravinsky on a performing version of Mussorgsky's unfinished opera Khovanshchina, and his own works were the Trois poèmes de Mallarmé for soprano and chamber ensemble, and two short piano pieces, À la manière de Borodine and À la manière de Chabrier.
 In 1913, together with Debussy, Ravel was among the musicians present at the dress rehearsal of The Rite of Spring.
 Stravinsky later said that Ravel was the only person who immediately understood the music.
 Ravel predicted that the premiere of the Rite would be seen as an event of historic importance equal to that of Pelléas et Mélisande.
-At the end of the year Ravel was in England, visiting the novelist Arnold Bennett in his Essex home; the two had known each other since meeting in 1908, when Bennett was living in France.